MicrosoftDocs/ATADocs/ATPDocs/classic-configure-detection-exclusions.md

 ---
-title: Microsoft Defender for Identity configure detection exclusions
+title: Classic portal - Microsoft Defender for Identity configure detection exclusions
-description: Configuration of detection exclusions. ms.date: 02/17/2021 ms.topic: how-to
+description: Classic portal -Configuration of detection exclusions. ms.date: 02/17/2021 ms.topic: how-to
 ---

-# Configure detection exclusions
+# Classic portal: Configure detection exclusions

 > [!NOTE]
 > The experience described in this page can also be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.
 The supporting documents for the new experience can be found [here](/microsoft-365/security/defender-identity/exclusions).
 For more information about Microsoft Defender for Identity and when other features will be available in Microsoft 365 Defender, see [Microsoft Defender for Identity in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md).